 For the Northern Collaborative Baccalaureate Nursing Program (NCBNP), the following are required for admission:

-- fulfillment of the BC Secondary School English 12 requirement (70%); and
+- fulfillment of the BC high school English Studies 12 requirement (70%); and

 If, when applicants arrive, it is determined that they do not have the necessary language skills to succeed in the program, they will be required to take the necessary English language courses to upgrade their skills or will be required to withdraw.